awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-msk-cluster-brokernodegroupinfo.md

 # AWS::MSK::Cluster BrokerNodeGroupInfo<a name="aws-properties-msk-cluster-brokernodegroupinfo"></a>

-The setup to be used for brokers in the cluster\.
+Describes the setup to be used for the broker nodes in the cluster\.

 ## Syntax<a name="aws-properties-msk-cluster-brokernodegroupinfo-syntax"></a>